Cognitive Behavioural Therapy in London (CBT)

 CBT is based on the theory that it is not events themselves that upset you, but the meanings you attach to them.
 This can start to cause you problems if you continue to hold on to the same thoughts and patterns of behaviour while failing to see the alternative explanation.
 CBT aims to show you ways of changing negative thoughts and composing alternative ways of thinking about your situation, all of which will make you feel better.

-Cognitive behavioural therapy is a form of psychotherapy which combines cognitive and behavioural therapies in the aim of helping you change how you think, act and therefore feel.
+In simple terms, CBT is a form of psychotherapy which combines cognitive and behavioural therapies.
 The cognitive element looks specifically at how our thoughts can create our feelings and mood, and the behavioural therapy component examines the relationship between our behaviours and thoughts.
-Together, CBT focuses on the thoughts, beliefs and attitudes we hold (our cognitive processes) and how this interacts with our behaviour to create our emotional problems.

 How many CBT sessions do I need?